-JULY 2007 ~ July 4th feature article “Military Briefing” in the Community News, “Borrell Electric and Lifestyle Carpet Join Liberty Manor to Help Veterans”.
+JULY 2007 ~ July 4th feature article “Military Briefing” in the Community News.

 SEPTEMBER 2007 ~ September 16th feature article “Dedicated to Veterans”, Village Views, Volume 15, Number 4.

-OCTOBER 2007 ~ Liberty III another private transitional facility for veterans was purchased.
-Liberty III is located at 3718 & 3720 136th Avenue, Largo, Florida in Pinellas County.
+OCTOBER 2007 ~ Liberty III another private transitional facility for veterans was procured.
+Liberty III is located at 3718 136th Avenue, Largo, Florida in Pinellas County.
 This property was acquired for the purpose of serving honorable discharged Veterans represented by the Bay Pines Veterans Administration.

 OCTOBER 2007 ~ Liberty Manor receives a letter from State of Florida, Governor Charlie Crist, expressing his pleasure for the vision and outstanding service of the Liberty Manor for Veterans initiative.

 October 16, 2007 ~ Endorsement by Governor Charlie Crist

 NOVEMBER 2007 ~ November 28th feature article “Flat Hatters Club Helps Liberty Manor with Homeless Veterans”.
 Community News, Military/Veterans Section.